K3res/eXelion/README.md

 ## Disclaimer
-This tool was primarily created as a project to improve my coding skills and begin developing some hacking tools.
-It is not intended to be the most efficient tool available.
-Additionally, you are responsible for any consequences that may arise from using this tool.
+This project, including the hacking tool, was developed solely to enhance my coding skills.
+Users of this tool are fully responsible for any consequences arising from its use.